loans.com.au is an Australian online-only, non-bank lender. It provides car loans for vehicles bought through a dealership, as well as home loans.

 - Fill in and submit the application form.

 - You can then book a phone appointment with a lending manager to review and lodge the application.

-Loans.com.au provides borrowers a range of fixed rate car loans.
-Borrowers may not find Loans.com.au suitable if they require face-to-face customer service, as this lender has no branches and is online-only.
-This lender does not offer variable rate loans.
+loans.com.au provides borrowers a range of fixed and variable rate car loans.
+Borrowers may not find loans.com.au suitable if they require face-to-face customer service, as this lender has no branches and is online-only.

 Customers can borrow between $5,000 and $100,000, on loan terms of three, four or five years.

-As Loans.com.au does not have large overheads, it is able to offer reasonable car loan interest rates, typically below the market average.
-The interest rate you can get at Loans.com.au may vary, according to the vehicle itself.
+As loans.com.au does not have the same large overheads as a big bank, it is able to offer reasonable car loan interest rates, typically below the market average.
+The interest rate you can get at loans.com.au may vary, according to the vehicle itself.